richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+----- corner geometry again,
+	- further out scores pull the radius larger but proportional to 1.0/distance && 1.0*corner-score PLOT MATCHING POINT IN A/B AND COMPARE SCALES/whatnot -- better angle determiner

+----- not ENTROPY, but some measurement of the variability of the area
+	smooth ~ 0
+	crazy ~ 1
+	derivative entropy / gradient variability ?
+	look at 'lifetime of area scale'

+----- inner / outer concentric circle comparrisions
+	- angle diff =>
+	- histogram of angle differences

+----- orientation binning ?
+	- starting angle peak vs later peak?
+----- inner gradient circle vs outer gradient circle compare ?
+	-
+----- angle differences not dot
+	-

+x ----- historgram max/min ratio
+----- inner mask vs outer mask

+- if using corners, how to get orientation?:
+	- SIFT maxiumum gradient direction [+/- neighbors @ 80%]
+	- corners should have 1 primary direction ?
+		- pick zoomed-in carefully gradient primary direction

+- extract area image by:
+	A) scale to 2ce desired size
+	B) blur
+	C) scale by half

+------ peak gradient average at middle
+=> how does this behave AROUND corner ? ---- exact center matter => how does this behave with different window sizes
+--- picking 'max'/'min' location: largest elevation change (not including end points) of EITHER min or max
+--- throw away points that have multiple max/mins ?

 - use neighbor corner with highest score [up to ~10 neighbors ... ?]
-- use averaging of nearest ~3 neighbors radius sizes
-- first neighbor to have a score higher than the next neighbor
+- use averaging of nearest ~3 neighbors radius sizes x first neighbor to have a score higher than the next neighbor
 - peak in ds/dr [division by 0]
-- move-any direction at multiple scales [per pixel or static size] peaks
+x move-any direction at multiple scales [per pixel or static size] peaks

 - corner geometry still not solved for size